Ogemaw County, Michigan Records

 The following dates indicates what vital, land, probate, and court records are in Ogemaw county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Ogemaw County Clerk has Births & Deaths from 1879 and Marriage Records from 1876.
 The County Clerk is responsible for keeping records of births, deaths, assumed names, co-partnerships, issuing and filing marriage licenses, gun permits, notary bonds and processing passports.
 The date listed for each category of record is the earliest record known to exist in that county.
 It does not indicate that there are numerous records for that year and certainly does not indicate that all such events that year were actually registered.
 See also Ogemaw County Clerk Information for Genealogists

 - Ogemaw County Register of Deeds has Land from 1876.The County Register of Deeds is the official recording officer for all legal documents pertaining to the transfers and encumbrances of all real estate property within the County.
 The Register also provides permanent storage for approved original subdivision plats, condominiums, land surveys and section corners.